Program Development Process

 Prioritization 4.0 will be a primary vehicle for identifying projects for the Fiscal Years 2018-2027 TIP.
 Prioritization is a multi-modal process, in which Highway, Public Transportation, Bicycle and Pedestrian, Rail, and Aviation project needs will be evaluated.
 The process will cover newly submitted project needs as well as projects that had been submitted under Prioritization 3.0, but which were unfunded or funded in FY 2021 or later.

 Also, Senate Bill 890 requires NCDOT to develop a process for approving local methodologies used by the MPOs and Rural Planning Organization (RPOs).
 Because of this legislation, all MPOs and RPOs must develop a local performance-based process based on criteria outlined in House Bill 817 (STI).
 Public involvement is an important component to the development of the local methodologies.
 The local methodology is the vehicle through which the Greensboro MPO and NCDOT Division 7 can provide local input to NCDOT.
 The local methodology is outlined in the Draft Project Ranking Methodology document.
-The Recommended Project List includes the initial list of projects submitted to NCDOT.

 Note: Aviation and Rail projects in the Greensboro MPO area are ranked totally based on quantitative data.
 These projects are categorized in the statewide tier, which does not require local input in the ranking process.